 Standard Rabbit Card / Stored Value Cards

-These are available for 100 baht plus 50 baht refundable deposit.
-The Standard Rabbit Cards are valid for 5 years and can be filled with a minimum of 100 baht and up to 4,000 baht.
+These are available for 200 baht with 100 baht stored value.
+The Standard Rabbit Cards are valid for 7 years from its date of issuance and can be filled with a minimum of 100 baht and up to 4,000 baht.

 The following stations offer facilities (such as elevators) for disabled people: Mo Chit, Siam, Asok, On Nut and Chong Nonsi.
 BTS Tourist Information Centers can be found at Siam, Nana and Saphan Taksin stations.
 A very informative BTS city map can be picked up free from any station.